varun-tiwari1/CS252_Assignment/Question-2/Readme.md

 - The maximum function is operated in thread t3
 - Then these threads will do the respective calculations and will be terminated .
 Then returns the results of the calculations by using the function pthread_join.

+## pthread Functions used

+### pthread_create() function

+> int pthread_create(pthread_t *thread, const pthread_attr_t *__restrict__attr, void *(*start_routine)(void *), void *restrict arg);

+- First argument is a pointer to pthread_t type that is the data type for threads.
+It creates a new thread which has already been defined as t1, t2, t3 respectively.

+- Second argument is attr pointing to a pthread_attr_t structure to determine attributes for the new thread.
+In our case attr is given as NULL, as we want the thread to be created with default attributes.

+- Third argument is a pointer to the start_routine of a thread.
+It is the part of the code that is executed by a particular thread.

+- Fourth Argument is the argument passed to start_routine().
+In our case it is NULL i.e. no arg is passed to our start_routine.

+- On success, these functions returns 0

+- On error, they return a nonzero error number.

+### pthread_join() function

+>int pthread_join(pthread_t thread, void **retval);

+- The pthread_join() function waits for the thread to terminate.
+If that thread has already terminated, then pthread_join() returns immediately

+- First argument is a pthread_t type that is the data type for threads which has already been defined as t1, t2 and t3 respectively.

+- Second argument is retval which specifies the exit status of the thread.
+If it is not NULL then it has the exit status of thread when pthread_exit() was called.
+In our case we haven't called pthread_exit() before pthread_join() hence we give argument as NULL.